zach-apple/onboardingChameleon/README.md

 ## Reporting

-* <strong>Test NG:</strong> Contains results for individual tests using the TestNG-extended Orasi reporter.
+* <strong>TestReporter:</strong> Contains results for individual tests using the TestNG-extended reporting.

 * <strong>Jenkins CI:</strong> Contains results for individual tests using the TestNG-extended Orasi reporter.
 Also, keeps a build history to show the relative stability of past builds.